.

 Diverity Abounds in Nature's Little Secrets

 An archipelago of 60 islands and cays, BVI is located 60 miles east of Puerto Rico and has a population of 19,842 people.
-Established in 1961, the British Virgin Islands National Parks Trust is a non-profit, statutory body, which manages national parks and designated marine and terrestrial protected areas.
+Established in 1961, the National Parks Trust of the Virgin Islands (formerly the British Virgin Islands National Parks Trust) is a non-profit, statutory body, which manages national parks and designated marine and terrestrial protected areas.
 The Trust also administers several environmental programmes including marine conservation and biodiversity conservation programmes.

 Full enforcement of legislation is hindered by the lack of adequate facilities and manpower.
 Development of marinas along the coastal areas has been an on-going issue in the territory.
 Mangroves and sea grass beds are destroyed and reefs are smothered to make way for the tourism-related infrastructure as development continues to compete with the environment on which it is based.